 - 1. Start the Web browser. - 2.
-Type the following URL and press the [Enter] key.
+Type the following URL and press the [Enter] key. https://<the name or the IP address of the server>:3173/

-- For information about how to start from ServerView, see "RAID Manager Linking" in the "ServerView User's Guide" on the PRIMERGY Document & Tool CD. - ▶ If a "Security Alert" message appears, click [Yes] to continue. - If the following message appears on the startup of Java, click [Yes] to continue.
-"The web site's certificate is invalid.
-Do you want to continue?" - •"The web site's certificate cannot be verified.
+- ▶ If a "Security Alert" message appears, click [Yes] to continue. - If the following message appears on the startup of Java, click [Yes] to continue. - "The web site's certificate is invalid.
+Do you want to continue?" - "The web site's certificate cannot be verified.
 Do you want to continue?" - If the message "The name of the site does not match the name on the certificate.
 Do you want to run the application?" appears on the startup of Java, click [Run] to continue.